+ REMEMBRANCE +

 Jim Oliver, Their model-airplane-building son

-Steve Overmyer, SMC, Baltimore radio announcer
+Steve Overmyer, SMC founding member, Baltimore radio announcer

-David Ower, SMC, tall Californian
+David Ower, SMC, tall genial Californian, who always rode in shorts

 Charlotte Padden, smiling, optimistic, Arlington Towers resident